Laura writes from the Pacific Northwest. She explores topics on relationships, mind-body wellness, social issues, and lifestyle.

 Guys of all types are sporting girls' jeans in a “skinny jean” style for men.

 This trend can be attractive on men with thin frames, but it also reminds me of an experience I had with my guy friends.

-Well, of course I assume they're checking out a girl so I don't pay much attention, but I slip a curious glance her way.
+Of course, I assume they're checking out a girl, so I don't pay much attention, but I slip a curious glance her way.
 She was bent over, reaching for something in her car, wearing I-can't-believe-she-can-still-breathe tight jeans.